✨ Professional Resume Review | Get Yours Today | Certified Experts

 An Artificial Intelligence Engineer

 Artificial intelligence (AI) engineers combine AI and machine learning techniques to create complex systems with human-like intelligence.
-Their main duty involves creating, manufacturing processes, developing, programming, and training complex algorithm networks that constitute AI—for example, generative AI like ChatGPT, Gemini, and so on.
+Their primary duty involves designing, manufacturing processes, developing, programming, and training complex algorithm networks that constitute AI, such as generative AI like ChatGPT, Gemini, etc.

 AI engineering requires knowledge and expertise in programming, software development, data science, and data engineering.